 - are able to model practical microoeconomic problems mathematically and to analyze them with respect to positive and normative questions, - understand individual incentives and social outcomes of different institutional designs.

-An example of a positive question is: which regulation policy results in which firm decistions under imperfect competition?
-An example of a normative question is: which voting rule has appealing properties?
+Here is an example of a positive question: what firm decisions does a specific regulatory policy result in under imperfect competition?
+An example of a normative question would be: which voting rule has appealing properties?